lab1092/blender-manual_ja/manual/physics/fluid/animation.rst

 Fac-Tim
    Changes the speed of the simulation; like the Speed Control in the VSE can speed up or slow down a video, this curve can speed up or slow down the fluid motion during a frame sequence.
-   If the value for :guilabel:`Fac-Tim` is less than or equal to zero, time (and the fluid) stands still;
+   If the value for *Fac-Tim* is less than or equal to zero, time (and the fluid) stands still;
    the fluid freezes.
 For values between 0.0 and 1.0, the fluid runs slower and will look thicker.
    1.0 is normal fluid motion, and values greater than 1.0 will make the fluid flow faster, possibly appearing thinner.